 In her novel We Were The Mulvaneys, Joyce Carol Oates describes High Point Farm:

 The gravel drive is lined with tall aging spruces.
 Around the house are five enormous oaks and I mean enormous—the tallest is easily three times the height of the house and the house is three storeys.
 In summer everything is overgrown, you have to stare up the drive to see the house—what a house!
 In winter, the lavender house seems to float in midair, buoyant and magical as a house in a child’s storybook.
 And that antique slight in the front yard, looking as if the horse had just trotted away to leave the lone passenger behind—a human figure, a tenderly comical scarecrow wearing old clothes of Dad’s.

 For there are certain ‘storybook’ ways of depicting certain objects.
-The interior of a child’s bedroom will have a single bed, elevated on four legs (or perhaps bunks); curtains on the window, a few toys scattered artfully around (likely some books).
-A futon on the floor or a foldout sofa will draw attention to itself.
-A child’s house will basically be clean, with no peeling wallpaper, or crayon marks where a parent tried to scrub off two-year-0ld artwork and didn’t quite manage it that time.
-Storybook homes are not mobile ones.
+The interior of a child’s bedroom will have a single bed, elevated on four legs (or perhaps bunks, perhaps twin beds); curtains on the window rather than vertical blinds, a few toys scattered artfully around (likely some books).
+A futon in a Western storybook, or a foldout sofa, will draw attention to itself.
+A child’s house will basically be clean, with no peeling wallpaper, or maybe a few crayon marks, but rarely evidence of where a parent tried to scrub off two-year-old artwork and didn’t quite manage it.
+Storybook homes are not mobile homes.
 They are most typically found in leafy suburbs.